solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 ###### 1. _Urania_

-Round, lobed bodies with an obvious place of growth.
+Rounded, lobed bodies with an obvious place of growth.
 Table 2 gives a larger image of an _Urania_ (compared with [Table 5: Fig. 1](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_5-1_edit-b.jpg), the same picture).
 One sees here: the acute general form, the outermost lobed edge (white, on the left), the folds, which developed while contracting, the place of growth.
 Even more clearly is the latter as a chalice, [Table 4: Figure 3](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_4-3_edit-b.jpg).

 Consolidated spiral-form _Urania_ [Table 3: Figure 5](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_3-5_edit-b2.jpg) [and 6](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_3-6_edit-b2.jpg).